Emotion Focused Skills Training for Parents & Caregivers (EFST-P)

 Two Day Workshop

-Typically, the two days will run from 9:00AM - 4:00PM with scheduled breaks in between.
+Typically, the two days will run from 9:00AM - 4:00PM(EDT) with scheduled breaks in between.
 This two day workshop can be offered both in person and virtually.
 This two day workshop will typically be run on weekends but these days can vary depending on a variety of factors including space and demand.
-Just like the six week group this is both psycho-educational and experiential.
+Just like the eight week group this is both psycho-educational and experiential.

 -

-We will be meeting as a smaller group on a weekly basis for two hours at a time for six weeks.
-In order to ensure that we complete the intervention in its entirety each round of this weekly group will run six weeks at a time.
+We will be meeting as a smaller group on a weekly basis for 1.5 hours at a time for eight weeks.
+Depending on demand this may be offered in person or virtually.
+In order to ensure that we complete the intervention in its entirety each round of this weekly group will run eight weeks at a time.
 The days and times that this weekly group takes place will vary depending on need.
 Just like the two day workshop this is both psycho-educational and experiential.

 FAQs